Scientific writing

 Roger’s Bacon: Research Papers Used to Have Style.
 What Happened?

 E.T.
-Jaynes channelled through Tom Leinster on the generous reading of mathematics.
-Some generosity of patience will be needed to weather his verbose style.
+Jaynes channelled through Tom Leinster on a generous reading of mathematics.
+We’ll need a good deal of patience to weather his verbose style.

 If you differentiate a function \(f(x)\) without first having stated that it is differentiable, you are accused of lack of rigor.
 If you note that your function \(f(x)\) has some special property natural to the application, you are accused of lack of generality.
 In other words, every statement you make will receive the discourteous interpretation.…